The fateful hives

 So, keep your clothes on, have a laugh on me, and enjoy our abundant blooms.

-At Buck Naked Farm, we’re committed to bringing you flowers that are as unique, vibrant, and memorable as our story.
+We’re committed to bringing you flowers that are as unique, vibrant, and memorable as our story.

 Moving bees to the mountains